DoubleHelixApp/DoubleHelix/docs/reference-genome.md

 # Reference genome

 In some cases WGSE-NG needs to access the reference genome that was used to create an alignment-map file.
 Since this is information is not contained in an alignment-map file, WGSE-NG needs to deduct it somehow.
+This document explain how WGSE-NG solves this problem and what can go wrong.

+## Introduction
  The biggest hint for identifying the reference genome is the header of an alignment-map file.
 The header contains a list of sequences contained in the reference used to do the alignment.

 WGSE-NG solves the issue of identifying the reference by maintaining a list of meta-information about a number of reference genomes.
 In this way it can identify a reference if it's present in this list.
 The list can be modified and new references can be suggested by using this [GitHub issue template](https://github.com/WGSE-NG/WGSE-NG/issues/new?assignees=chaplin89&labels=reference&projects=&template=add-a-new-reference.md&title=%5BReference%5D+Please+add+a+new+reference) or by submitting a PR using the instruction below.